 The Cytel blog keeps you up to speed with the latest developments in biostatistics and clinical biometrics.

 Career Perspectives: Interview with Mrudula Joshi, Associate Director, Statistical Programming Services

-In this blog, we share the contributed posters and presentations from our Statistical Programmers and summarize some of the particular highlights from the sessions and posters that our team members attended.
+In this blog, we share the presentations from our Statistical Programmers and summarize some of the sessions that our team members attended.